Swannanoa, North Carolina: Emergency response

+Detention facilities

 The North Carolina Department of Public Safety (formerly the North Carolina Department of Corrections) operates the Swannanoa Correctional Center for Women in Swannanoa.
 It opened on July 7, 2008, taking women previously at the Black Mountain Correctional Center for Women.

 The North Carolina Department of Juvenile Justice and Delinquency Prevention formerly operated the Swannanoa Valley Youth Development Center in Swannanoa for delinquent boys, including those without sufficient English fluency.
 It opened in 1961.